msabir10/Final_Project/README.md

 #### yfinance Library [https://pypi.org/project/yfinance/](https://pypi.org/project/yfinance/)

-  The yfinance Libarary data source "is a popular open source library developed as a means to access the financial data available on Yahoo Finance" offering a "range of market data on stocks, bonds, currencies and crytpocurrencies."
-[Source: yfinance Libarary - A Complete Guide](https://algotrading101.com/learn/yfinance-guide/#:~:text=What%20is%20yfinance%3F%20yfinance%20is%20a%20popular%20open,market%20data%20on%20stocks%2C%20bonds%2C%20currencies%20and%20cryptocurrencies.)
+  The yfinance Library data source "is a popular open source library developed as a means to access the financial data available on Yahoo Finance" offering a "range of market data on stocks, bonds, currencies and cryptocurrencies."
+[Source: yfinance Library - A Complete Guide](https://algotrading101.com/learn/yfinance-guide/#:~:text=What%20is%20yfinance%3F%20yfinance%20is%20a%20popular%20open,market%20data%20on%20stocks%2C%20bonds%2C%20currencies%20and%20cryptocurrencies.)

 ### Questions the App will Answer with the Data

-  * Based on the data input into the NN model, provide a data-driven buy/sell recommendation to the end user on a selected stock on their interest.
+Based on the data input into the NN model, provide a data-driven buy/sell/hold recommendation to the end user on a selected stock on their interest.

 ### Description of Data Exploration